dotbitHQ/dotbithq.github.io/faq.md

 **Owner**, each account has an owner, who owns the .bit account and can modify the owner and administrator.

-**manager**, each account has an manager, who owns the .bit account and can modify the account's record.
+**manager**, each account has a manager, who owns the .bit account and can modify the account's record.

-The design of owner and aministrator is based on the idea of separation of ownership and management.
+The design of owner and administrator is based on the idea of separation of ownership and management.
 Modifying records is a high frequency operation, while modifying ownership is a low frequency operation.
 The high frequency operation will then use the private key frequently, increasing the risk of losing the private key.
 This separation design allows users to maintain the ownership of the account even if the manager's private key is lost.
 The owner and manager can be the same address or different addresses.
 However, we highly recommend using different addresses for owner and manager.

 ### Can .bit accounts be transferred (sold) to other people?